A topic from the subject of Synthesis in Chemistry.

 • The products: The final molecules that are formed in the reaction.

-• The transition state: The high-energy intermediate that is formed during the reaction.
+• The transition state: The high-energy intermediate formed during the reaction.
+This is a fleeting species representing the highest energy point along the reaction coordinate.

 The reaction mechanism can be determined using a variety of experimental techniques, including: